-Here are some basic things you should know before seeing a gynecologist.
+Here are some basic things you should know before seeing a gynaecologist.

-Gynecologists are specifically there to care for the female reproductive system, as well as women’s health in general.
-They are also trained in obstetrics- pregnancy and childbirth – but their overall focus is for your health and reproductive system.
+Gynaecologists are specifically there to care for the female reproductive system, as well as women’s health in general.
+They are also trained in obstetrics- pregnancy, and childbirth – but their overall focus is on your health and reproductive system.

-You may have your first appointment with an OB/Gyn when you are around 13-15, but can also wait until you are sexually active, or have a specific problem you need treated.
+You may have your first appointment with an OB/GYN when you are around 13-15 but can also wait until you are sexually active, or have a specific problem you need to be treated.

 Before your appointment, make sure to choose a doctor that you think you’ll be comfortable with.
 Some women prefer a female doctor, but some are satisfied with either gender.